bobbingwide/oik-loader/readme.txt

 oik-blocks needs to be activated since these blocks are used by the block CPT.

 == Changelog ==
+= 1.1.0 =
+* Fixed: Avoid attempting to load different variants of Gutenberg,[github bobbingwide oik-loader issues #11]
+* Tested: With WordPress 5.7.2 and WordPress Multi Site
+* Tested: With Gutenberg 10.6.2 and different variations
+* Tested: With PHP 8.0

 = 1.0.0 =
 * Fixed: edd-api=products query parameter needs Easy-Digital-Downloads to be loaded,[github bobbingwide oik-loader issues #7]
 * Fixed: 404's for unregistered taxonomies stopping blocks from working,[github bobbingwide oik-loader issues #8]